-Our mission and values: The Bay Area Children’s Association (BACA) is a local, non-profit mental health agency committed to providing integrated, scientific, and empathetic treatment for children, youth and their families.
+Our mission and values: The Bay Area Clinical Associates, P.C., (BACA) is a physician-owned and operated organization offering evidence-based mental health services to youth and their families in the San Francisco Bay Area.
 We believe that all youth, regardless of socio-economic status, should have equal access to gold-standard mental health interventions.
 We strive to cure mental illness in our clients so that they may develop into healthy, productive adults and realize their full potential.
 We believe that every individual’s mental health is an essential component of the overall well-being of our community.

 Addressing the state of our current mental health care system: There is evidence indicating that most mental illnesses originate in childhood, however many youth remain undiagnosed or inadequately treated until much later in life.
 There are solid, evidence-based treatments to alleviate the suffering associated with mental illness, yet there are many obstacles to getting available services to the children who need them the most.
 Did you know that 1 in 3 adults and 1 in 4 kids will be diagnosed with mental illness in their lifetime?

 Stigma against mental illness still exists.
 This bias manifests itself in many ways – from lack of available care, over-prescribing of medications, and discrimination in funding research and clinical support for individuals with mental illness.
 For example, three times as many youth die from suicide than from cancer, and suicide is now the second leading cause of death in 5-24 year olds.
 Yet funding for research and treatment on pediatric physical illnesses continues to exceed that for mental illness.
 While life-threatening illness in a child is traumatic for families, death from suicide or homicide due to mental illness is just as tragic.